CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 ---
 title: "Wait For Task"
 linkTitle: "Wait For Task"
-description: "Waits for a Task to be complete."
+description: "Waits for a Task to complete and returns the Result."
 ---

 {{< figure src="/blocks/tasks-wait-for-task-block-icon.png" alt="Icon" class="block-icon" >}}